Do No Harm (Lost): Production

 In the original outline of the eleventh episode, Locke was to be accompanied by two guest characters to search for Claire and discover the Hatch.
 In the final product, Boone accompanied Locke, a choice that would lead to Boone's death.
 While the executive producers have stated that Somerhalder took the news of his character's death professionally, Somerhalder has said that he found it "pretty devastating."
 Boone's death is notable as the first death of a major character on the series.
-According to executive producers Damon Lindelof and Carlton Cuse, Boone's death made sense from a story perspective to fuel the rivalry between Jack and Locke and lead to the events in the season finale."
-Variety called him "hot-headed."
+According to executive producers Damon Lindelof and Carlton Cuse, Boone's death made sense from a story perspective to fuel the rivalry between Jack and Locke and lead to the events in the season finale.
 Following Somerhalder's departure from the show, ABC signed him to another one-year contract.
-Somerhalder stated that being a part of Lost was "the greatest experience" of "the greatest year of his life".
+Somerhalder stated that being a part of Lost was "the greatest experience" of "the greatest year of his life".Williamson, Kevin, (April 27, 2005) "Lost Boy: Actor Faces Life After Death on TV Blockbuster," Calgary Sun.
+Retrieved on August 5, 2007.